Texiwill/aac-lib/base/README.md

 Installs ovftool using LinuxVSM to download the latest file.

 #### vma
-Installs vsm, powercli, ovftool, and vcli to create a vSphere Management Appliance.
+Installs LinuxVSM, powercli, ovftool, and vcli to create a vSphere Management Appliance.

-#### vsm
+#### LinuxVSM
 Install a port of VMware's Software Manager to Linux - LinuxVSM.

+#### vctui
+Installs the vctui tool for connecting to vCenter.

-#### puppetbase
+#### dropbox
-Installs the Puppet 4.x agents for use with a Puppet Server.
+Installs the Docker Container version of Dropbox for system wide use

-### Todo
-Build out Puppet 4.0 framework for my virtualized environment.
-Create a REPO for build/install later

 ### Support
 Email elh at astroarch dot com for assistance or if you want to add more items.

 ### Changelog
+2.0.0 Move to Ansible

 1.7.2 VSM: changes to accomodate fedora

 1.6.1 PowerCLI: changes to update